Posted on behalf of Helene Faure

 A trial ID such as the ISRCTN uniquely identifies a clinical trial.
 Introduction of a DOI (made …

 A new Current Controlled Trials (CCT) advisory board has been appointed as of October 2012, whom we are looking forward to working with on guiding the future development of our trial registration and related publishing services.

 Some members have been helping us promote and improve the quality of prospective clinical trial registration for many years:

 Gerd Antes (German Cochrane Centre), Maurizio Bonati (Mario Negri Institute for Pharmacological Research), Kay Dickersin (Johns Hopkins Bloomberg School of Public Health), Jeffrey Drazen (New England Journal of Medicine), Richard Lilford (University of Birmingham), Elizabeth Wager (Publications consultant) and we thank them for their past contributions, and for renewing their commitment to the service.

-Also, we welcome new members who are specialists …
+Also, we welcome new members who are specialists in designing trials, reporting …

 How many trials recruiting in the UK have been publicly registered in 2011?
 In which disease area is the highest number of registered trials?
 Which countries apart from the UK are represented in the ISRCTN Register?
 In answer to those frequently asked questions, the ISRCTN Register, made of over 10,800 records, has launched a page providing some insight on its content.
 The data is up to the end of June 2012 and the statistics will be updated at regular intervals.